 Ensure periodic verification and maintenance align with World Meteorological Organisation (WMO) criteria and technical recommendations.

-Consider data representativeness based on meteorological station topography concerning APGEMO locationtAPGEMO().
+Consider data representativeness based on meteorological station topography concerning the location of the APCONs.

 Use of a proper anemometer (known the detection level)

 If a meteorological station fails to meet minimum criteria or representative stations are unavailable this tool should not be used, instead other tools described in this standard should be used.